Ford's Vignale to join European upmarket car chase

 “Data show that the much more expensive DS3 is often bought because of its design and sportiness, while the most cited reason for purchasing the Citroen C3 is its price tag,” said Jan Schreier, project leader for the ADAC survey to be published this month.

-Fiat FIA.MI, meanwhile, used the success of its 500 subcompact to spawn a range of Cinquecento variants priced above the core range and now Renault (RENA.PA) plans to create an “Initiale Paris” line of higher-end cars.
+Fiat, meanwhile, used the success of its 500 subcompact to spawn a range of Cinquecento variants priced above the core range and now Renault plans to create an “Initiale Paris” line of higher-end cars.

 However, Ford knows that car buyers already well acquainted with luxury and status will not buy a Mondeo simply because it has more expensive leather trim and chrome mouldings.